adjust/cordova_purchase_sdk/README.md

 This is the Cordova purchase SDK of adjust™.
 You can read more about adjust™ at [adjust.com].

 N.B.
-At the moment, purchase SDK for Cordova supports Android platform version `4.0.0 and higher` and iOS platform version `3.0.0 and higher`.
+At the moment, the adjust purchase SDK for Cordova supports Android platform version  `4.0.0 and higher` and iOS platform version `3.0.0 and higher`.

 ## Basic Installation